rejetto/kvstorage/README.md

   - Deletes the entire key-value store at its location.
 - `clear(): Promise<void>`
   - Equivalent to unlink + open.
-- `b64(Buffer): Buffer`
-    - Modifies a Buffer object to be serialized efficiently in a JSON as base64, 2.6x smaller than default behavior.
-    - E.g. `db.put('someKey', db.b64(myBuffer) )`

 # Ideas